Hernia Mesh

 Hybrid, Coated or Composite

-A leading benefit of choosing a coated or composite mesh is the ability of surgeons to use it in intraperitoneal space with little adhesion formation risk.
+A leading benefit of choosing a coated or composite mesh is that surgeons can use it in the abdomen’s peritoneal cavity with little risk of adhesion (scar tissue) formation.
 Studies show varying degrees of inflammation risk from composite mesh, depending on the materials used.

 Hernia Mesh Recalls and Market Withdrawals

 Several manufacturers voluntarily withdrew or recalled their hernia mesh from the market.
-Some actions were initiated because of packaging errors, higher than normal failure rates or the risk of serious complications such as adhesions, pain and hernia recurrence.
+Some recalls resulted from packaging errors, higher-than-expected failure rates or the risk of serious complications such as adhesions, pain and hernia recurrence.

-- March 2019: ACell, Inc recalled Gentrix Surgical Matrix Thick because a sample from the lot failed to meet company tensile strength specifications.
+ACell, Inc. recalled its Gentrix Surgical Matrix Thick product because a sample from the lot failed to meet company tensile strength specifications.

-- November 2018: Covidien LLC recalled Parietex Composite Parastomal Mesh after receiving reports of parastomal mesh failure.
+Covidien/Medtronic recalled its Parietex Composite Parastomal Mesh after receiving reports of parastomal (abdominal wall) mesh failure.

 Hernia Mesh Brands and Manufacturers

-There are currently more than a dozen major hernia mesh manufacturers dominating the U.S. market.
+A dozen major hernia mesh manufacturers dominate the U.S. market.
 Product options come in various sizes across brands.

 Manufacturer | Products Lines and Brands |